United launched its new Polaris Business Class in December 2016, replacing their BusinessFirst; and Polaris First replacing Global First cabins.

-The new United Polaris cabin is made up from a United Polaris forward-facing pods.
+The new United Polaris cabin is made up of a United Polaris forward-facing pods.
 The seats can be converted into 180-degree fully-flat beds measuring six foot six inches.
 The Polaris pods will be arranged in a 1-2-1 configuration, ensuring direct aisle access for all customers.
 If you want to fly in the new United Polaris seat, the first ones will be available on United’s B777-300ER.
 The carrier’s upcoming B787-10 and A350-1000 aircraft will also offer the new product, while United is looking to retrofit its B767-300s and B777-200s.
-The new seat will come with power outlets, USB charging ports, reading lights, noise-cancelling headphones and a premium amenity kit filled with Cowshed products.
-I have already reviewed the new United Polaris Business Class seat and you can see my photo tour of the United Polaris Business Class.
+The new seat will come with power outlets, USB charging ports, reading lights, noise-canceling headphones, and a premium amenity kit filled with Cowshed products.
+We have already reviewed the new United Polaris Business Class seat and you can view our photo tour of the United Polaris Business Class.

 Polaris Business Class On United 787 Dreamliner

 United Polaris Business and Polaris First now feature identical Saks Fifth Avenue bedding that is placed on your seats before boarding.
-On my seat, there were two blankets, two pillows, and an amenity kit containing a toothbrush, toothpaste, eye mask, ear plugs, socks, Cowshed moisturiser etc, and slippers in the foot rest area.
-Mattress pads, pyjamas and memory foam pillows are also available on request.
+On my seat, there were two blankets, two pillows, and an amenity kit containing a toothbrush, toothpaste, eye mask, earplugs, socks, Cowshed moisturizer, etc, and slippers in the footrest area.
+Mattress pads, pajamas, and memory foam pillows are also available on request.
 Once settled in, you get a choice of a number of magazines and newspapers.

-The BusinessFirst seats themselves are all similar to each other, but IMHO I prefer a seat in the first row of the centre section, which offers direct aisle access and a much larger foot space.
-Conversely, window seats are a great choice if you just plan to sleep or look out the huge dimmable window, but you will need to climb over your neighbour when they are fully reclined.
-Each BusinessFirst seat has a 15.4-inch HD display with on-demand entertainment and seats are staggered by a couple of inches, for extra privacy.
+The BusinessFirst seats themselves are all similar to each other, but IMHO I prefer a seat in the first row of the center section, which offers direct aisle access and a much larger foot space.
+Conversely, window seats are a great choice if you just plan to sleep or look out the huge dimmable window, but you will need to climb over your neighbor when they are fully reclined.
+Each BusinessFirst seat has a 15.4-inch HD display with on-demand entertainment, and seats are staggered by a couple of inches for extra privacy.